flusity/flusity-CMS/README.md

   <p>Prisijungimas prie sistemos: user: Darius, Admin, User, Moderator password: 1234 , Projektas dar tęsiamas, numatoma pridėti daugiau funkcionalumų</p>

   /////// En /////////////////

 <p><b>CMS flusity</b>Flusity CMS</b> uses PHP as its main server-side programming language.<p>
+ <p>CMS flusity uses a traditional server-side generation model, but is built with modern technology and best practices.</p>

 <p>The project uses a MySQL database.</p>
 <p>This project uses Bootstrap - one of the most popular front-end frameworks.</p>
 <p>Also uses jQuery, which is an easy-to-use and flexible JavaScript library for efficient DOM manipulation and AJAX requests.</p>